PrathamR015/API_Vault/README.md

 ### 📚 Interactive Educational Hub ("Know More")
 A premium learning space dedicated to learning API integration.
 Watch the centered centerpiece explainer video, walk through the 3-step sequence explaining client-server requests, and understand the core benefits of delegating heavy lifting to mature public APIs.

-### 👨‍💻 Developer Spotlight ("About")
-Get to know the architect behind the project!
-Displays the app vision alongside a modern profile avatar card of the author, complete with direct links to their GitHub portfolio.

 ---